bolt/docs/source_docs/installation/advanced.md

 installation will install the entire Bolt application in a single root directory.

-As of version 2.0 the location of app resources is completely configurable so you only need to store public assets inside the web root directory.
+The location of app resources is completely configurable so you only need to store public assets inside the web root directory.
 We would **strongly recommend** that you use this strategy if you have control over your hosting environment.
+If you bump into trouble setting this up, or you have no access to unchangeable in your web server's configuration, read the page [Troubleshooting 'outside of the webroot'][webroot].

 If you are happy using the command line installer then the Composer installer allows you to select a separate public directory and the rest of Bolt is stored a level below.
-See the [full instructions here](install-composer">full instructions here)
+See the [full instructions here](install-composer).